15 Days of Panic: You Received FDA Form 483 Warning Letter, Now What?

 483 Warning Letter

-You may also receive a warning letter if FDA officials review the 483 and conclude that a serious violation may exist.
-This can happen whether you respond to the 483 observation letter but should never prevent you from providing an adequate response
+You may also receive a Warning Letter if FDA officials review the 483 and conclude that a serious violation may exist.
+This can happen when you respond to the FDA 483 observation(s) in a response letter, but should never prevent you from providing an adequate response.

 Consent Decree

 If you don't respond to the Warning Letter, or your response is inadequate, the next step in the escalation process can be a consent decree.
 A Consent Decree is a legal agreement reached between a company and the FDA and overseen by a federal judge.
 To make it even worse, the FDA can "skip steps".
-If your organization is significantly out of compliance, the FDA can go directly from 483 to Consent Decree.
+If your organization is significantly out of compliance, the FDA can go directly from a FDA 483 to a Consent Decree.

-We also recommend that you have ProPharma conduct a mock inspection after you've remediated the observations outlined in the 483 letter.
-This inspection will give you clear feedback as to whether what you told the FDA you would do has been done and that everything observed is now compliant.
-Having this inspection completed communicates to the FDA that you've taken the Form 483 seriously and had a third-party assist in the remediation.
-Worried that your organization has lost its "edge"?
-ProPharma can also provide FDA Inspection Readiness training.
+We also recommend that you have ProPharma conduct a mock inspection or an effectiveness check audit after you've remediated the observations outlined in the FDA 483.
+This inspection will give you clear feedback as to whether what you told the FDA you would do has been done, and that everything observed is now compliant.
+Having this inspection completed communicates to the FDA that you've taken the FDA 483 seriously and had a third-party assist in the remediation.

 TAGS: